pyvisa/pyvisa/docs/migrating.rst

     >>> from pyvisa.legacy import visa_library, resource_manager

 In 1.5, `visa_library` and `resource_manager`, instances of the legacy classes, will be instantiated on import.
+In 1.6, they are removed with all the legacy module.

+In 1.6, the `status` returned by the library is stored per resource.
+Additionally, warnings can be silenced by resource as well.
+This makes pyvisa thread safe.

 VisaLibrary methods as way to call Visa functions